Joey Mantia: Speed skating career

 In 2010, Mantia switched from inline speed skating to speed skating on ice.
 He first moved to the Olympic Training Center in Colorado Springs, Colorado, then to Salt Lake City, Utah, to train with the national team two years later.
 Mantia finished fourth at the 2011 US speed skating championships over 5000 m, tenth in the 1000 m and eighth in the 1500 m.

 In early 2013, Mantia made his debut on the World Cup competition circuit.
 He found success less than a year later, at the Berlin World Cup in December 2013, where he finished first in the 1500 m, beating out his teammate Shani Davis, a two-time Olympic silver medalist in the 1500 m, and Russia's Denis Yuskov, the reigning world champion, to win gold.

 Mantia represented Team USA at the 2014 Sochi Winter Olympics, where he finished 15th in the 1000 m, 22nd in the 1500 m, and 7th in the team pursuit.
 In January 2018, Mantia qualified for the 2018 U.S. Olympic Team, winning the 1000 m and 1500 m events.
 He also qualified for the mass start.

 On December 13, 2021, Mantia won his second-straight 1500m World Cup title in Salt Lake City.

 His first Olympic medal was a bronze in the team pursuit with the U.S. team at the 2022 Winter Olympics in Beijing.

 On July 7, 2023, Mantia announced his retirement.
+He is the coach of the Belgian women's short track speed skating team.